Krysztal112233/radix_fmt_ng/README.md

-This crate adds a tool to format a number in an arbitrary base in the range `[2, 36]`, since this feature was removed from the standard library.
+This crate adds a tool to format a number in a base in range `[2, 36]`, since this feature was removed from the standard library.

 Add the crate, import [`radix`](fn.radix.html) in scope,